 “Can’t you decide on something?”

-Two years into adulthood, I still couldn’t decide on anything.
+Two years into adulthood and I still wrestled with decisions.

 “Oh, good.
-Your friend can speak human,” he said to me.
+Your friend can speak human,” Druffers said to me.
 “And it’s not Pete,” he said to Drew, “it’s Mr. Druffers.”

 “I’ll deal with you donkeys later.”